Keene State College — Admission Snapshot 2026

 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
 Applicants should aim for scores within or above the middle 50% range of the 2026 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

-Can I Get Into Keene State College Without SAT or ACT?
+Can I Get Into KSC Without SAT or ACT?

 Keene State College Average SAT Score: 1070